jftuga/universe/2018_PowerShell_Quick_Start.md

 (type .\lines.txt | sls -Pattern ^0 -Context 1) | foreach { $_.Context.PreContext} | sls "System Volume Information" -NotMatch | foreach { rmdir $_ }
 # Explanation
-# get one line of context because we need the line before (aka PreContext)
+# search for 0 at beginning of line and then get one line of context because we need the line before (aka PreContext)
 # to see what this means, run:
 (type .\lines.txt | sls -Pattern ^0 -Context 1)[1].Context